 My list of extreme frugal tips is a roundup of some of the most intense ways to quickly save money.
 The list is segmented into extremely frugal ways to save at home, with your food and in your life.

 Save, Pin or Bookmark this Extreme Frugality Blog Post so that you can easily access it in the future!

 Extreme Ways to Save Money in the Home

 When it comes to extreme frugal living, the best place to start is in the home.
 With my frugal extreme money saving tips for the home, I will show you how!

 Cutting your cable bill is one of the most commonly touted frugality tips.
 And it should be – people pay way too much money to watch TV.
 However, I’m not just suggesting that you reduce your service by eliminating luxury channels, I’m saying cut it altogether.

 Then, go one step further and cancel your subscriptions for streaming services, too.
 All of them.
 If you are really feeling emboldened, nix the internet as well.

 The cost of heating and cooling a home can be astronomical, but it doesn’t have to be.
 One of the best examples of frugality is to adjust your thermostat to a more reasonable temperature.

-Another one of the extreme saving measures you can take with your energy bill is to unplug anything that is not currently being used.
-Although only a small amount of energy is used by devises that are plugged in but turned off, every little bit helps!
+Another one of the extreme saving measures you can take with your energy bill is to unplug any household items that are not currently being used.
+This is one of the extreme money saving hacks, because although only a small amount of energy is used by devises that are plugged in but turned off, every little bit helps!

 Some of the top energy offenders are microwaves, toaster ovens, televisions, computers, printers, gaming consoles, stereos, electric toothbrushes, nightlights, power strips, chargers, clocks and even lamps – none of which need to be plugged in when not in use.